serverlesspolska/universal-www-form-urlencoded/README.md

 ```

 After CloudFormation is updated and API Gateway redeployed let's test it.

-Just to be on the safe side wait a minute since there is a web cache and several times I got a response from the old configuration.
+⚠️ **Watch out**, my experience shows that several first requests are handled by the old configuration!
+That's strange, I don't know why is that?

 Execute the same `send-request.sh`.
 This time we get an error:
 ```XML